Trump flexes executive power, says he may get 'involved' in DOJ document dispute

 Breaking News Emails

+Rep. Jerrold Nadler, D-N.Y., the ranking member of the House Judiciary Committee, argued that Republicans are "clearly trying to sabotage Special Counsel Mueller’s investigation.
+There is no reason for them to demand key strategic documents about an ongoing criminal investigation except to do damage to the investigation."

-The Wednesday morning spat comes after Deputy Attorney General Rod Rosenstein said the Justice Department "is not going to be extorted" by Congressional Republicans who had drafted articles of impeachment against him over the document dispute.
+The Wednesday morning feudingcame a day after Deputy Attorney General Rod Rosenstein said the Justice Department "is not going to be extorted" by congressional Republicans who had drafted articles of impeachment against him over the document dispute.

-"We have a responsibility to work with the Congress, but they have a responsibility to understand that their duty is not to interfere with ongoing investigations with the Department of Justice," Rosenstein said Tuesday.

-The House Judiciary Committee reached an agreement with Department of Justice over documents pertaining to FBI's actions during the 2016 election in April, after months of haggling over redactions and and other issues.